 Relapse Prevention Training

-Taking action before someone is on the verge of a relapse is essential to saving lives.
+Taking action before someone is on the verge of relapse is essential to saving lives.
 Any comprehensive drug and alcohol treatment program should include courses on relapse prevention and developing the necessary coping skills to confront the challenges people find in recovery.
 Building sustainable recovery from drugs and/or alcohol isn’t just about addressing the underlying and co-occurring issues.
 Lasting recovery is also about being prepared for when life gets difficult.
 Having the means to protect your sobriety can be critical.
 The Relapse Prevention Training at Palm Partners Recovery Center is all above providing our clients with the awareness and the tools to face the outside world.
 This includes the following key components:

 - PAWS Awareness